tarbs/AWS-dynamic-DNS/README.md

 *   All permissions required by your version of the Serverless framework to be able to deploy a lambda function + API Gateway
 *   IAM permissions to be able to create a new IAM role that has access to Route53.

-The deployment will set up its own IAM role that only has the minimum Route53 permissions required to perform the DNS updates - your administrative access will not be used by the API.
+The deployment will set up its own IAM role that only has the minimum Route53 and ec2 security group permissions required to perform the DNS updates - your administrative access will not be used by the API.

 ##TODO